maverstr/FabAcademy2021-Maxime_Verstraeten/docs/modules/module03.md

   <ul>
     <li> Group assignment: characterize your lasercutter's focus, power, speed, rate, kerf, joint clearance and types. </li>
     <li> Cut something on the vinylcutter.</li>
-    <li>  Design, lasercut and document a parametric construction kit, accounting for the lasercutter kerf whiuch can be assembled in multiple ways.</li>
+    <li>  Design, lasercut and document a parametric construction kit, accounting for the lasercutter kerf which can be assembled in multiple ways.</li>
     <li> Try to include elements which aren't flat.</li>
   </ul>
 </div>